Pelvic Floor Workshop: Demystifying “Down There”

 A healthy pelvic floor is more than doing Kegels.
 Proper work of strengthening and stabilizing the pelvic floor helps to create the correct foundation of each movement in the body.
 It is a basic tool to avoid loss of energy from this important area.
 A strong pelvic floor helps keep the pelvic and abdominal organs healthy as we age.

 Come find out specific details of what mula bandha is and is not.
 The female pelvis and the pelvic muscles are an under-appreciated region of the anatomy.
 Important not only for sexuality, the pelvic muscles are crucial for optimal functioning of the body.
-The pelvic muscles begin at perineum and are complex arrangement of muscles that hold all of the lower organs.
+The pelvic muscles begin at perineum and are a complex arrangement of muscles that hold all of the lower organs.
 Heredity, life-style, and childbirth all have an effect on the perineum and the pelvic floor muscles.

 Common problems that are related to the health of the pelvis are: